brclar15/thesis/academicConference.md

 - Daughter of Ares in both text sources
      - Proclus gives her race
 - Apollodorus explains her presence
+- She fights bravely in both text sources
      - She kills Machaon in Apollodorus
 - The killing of Thersites causes a στάσις in Proclus